Dutch Elm Disease

-Elm bark beetles transport and root connections (grafts) transmit Ophiostoma ulmi spores into healthy elms to initiate new DED infections.
-The overland spread of DED depends on the activity of its insect vectors, the native (Hylurgopinus rufipes) and lesser European (Scolytus multistriatus) elm bark beetles.
-Elm bark beetles breed under the bark of dead or dying elms.
-When their eggs hatch the larvae feed on inner bark and sapwood forming tunnels or galleries.
-The fungus develops fruiting structures topped with sticky spores in the beetle galleries of elms infected with DED.
-Spores coat the bodies of adult beetles when they emerge from these elm trees or logs.
-As active adults the native elm bark beetles chew through the bark of healthy elm branches to feed in the inner bark or to create sites in which they spend the winter.
-The adults of the lesser European elm bark beetle feed in twig crotches of health elms.
-Both beetles carry DED spores into or near severed wood vessels as they feed, where the spores germinate and infect the tree.
-A second way the fungus spreads from an infected tree to an adjacent healthy tree is via root grafts.
-Water conducted through the connected roots carries DED spores along with it.
-Once the DED fungus is in the tree it slowly moves within the vascular system of the branch or stem.
-Blockage of water transport through the vessels leads to leaf discoloration, wilt, and the eventual death of the branch or stem beyond the vascular blockage.
-DED may progress rapidly, killing the elm that season, or it may gradually cause branch dieback for several years in trees with some DED resistance.
+The overland spread of DED depends on the activity of its insect vectors, the native and European elm bark beetles.
+Elm bark beetles breed under the bark of dying or dead elms.
+When their eggs hatch, the larvae feed on inner bark and sapwood, forming a network of galleries in the wood.
+Ophiostoma develops fruiting structures topped with sticky spore masses in the beetle galleries of infected elms.
+The spores then coat the bodies of adult beetles as they emerge from diseased trees or cut logs.
+As active adults, the native elm bark beetle chews through the bark of healthy elm branches and the main trunk to feed on the inner bark or to create overwintering sites.
+The adults of the European elm bark beetle feed in twig crotches in the upper canopy of healthy elms.
+Both beetles carry fungal spores into or near severed xylem vessels as they feed, where the spores germinate and infect the water-conducting tissues.
+The second mode of infection from an infected tree to an adjacent healthy tree is via root grafts.
+Water conducted through the connected root systems carries Ophiostoma spores along with it.
+Once Ophiostoma is introduced into the roots of the healthy elm, it slowly moves within the vascular system to the upper canopy.
+DED may progress rapidly, killing infected elm during the same season after infection or it may gradually cause branch dieback over several years in elms that exhibit some level of resistance.